Professor Joe Moshenska

 I co-edited, with David Hillman (Cambridge) and Namratha Rao (York) a special issue of Spenser Studies titled Companionable Thinking: Spenser With...
 (University of Chicago Press, 2023).
 The twenty-one essays in the volume pair Spenser's work with a series of modern thinkers, from Deleuze and Adorno to Sianne Ngai and Sylvia Wynter, and consider the frictions and relations that thereby emerge.

 I also contributed to Companionable Thinking an essay co-written with Ayesha Ramachandran (Yale) that placed Spenser alongside the Brazilian anthropologist Eduardo Viveiros de Castro.
 This is part of an ongoing collaborative project that we are undertaking along with Carina Johnson (Pitzer College) and Edward Wilson-Lee (Cambridge) on the affordances for early modern studies of the 'ontological turn' in anthropology, a body of writing that includes work by Viveiros de Castro, Marilyn Strathern, Roy Wagner, and others.
-We are co-writing a book on this topic, to be completed in 2024.
+We are co-writing a book on this topic, to be completed in early 2025.

 I am working with David Hillman (Cambridge) to develop a proposal to co-edit Shakespeare's The Merchant of Venice for the new series of Cambridge Shakespeare Editions, which will have an innovative form of editorial annotation and apparatus.